minprog/hangman/classic/hangman.md

 # Classic Hangman

+> Note: the analysis for this assignment must be done individually.
+{:.bg-warning}

 ## tl;dr

 Implement a program that allows someone to play the classic Hangman game against the computer.